 Definition: One held to foretell events by omens.

-To install augur, clone the git repository and the submodules
+To install augur, clone the git repository and its submodules

-requirements.txt and best installed via a package manager like conda or pip.
+requirements.txt and are best installed via a package manager like conda or pip.

 Each virus build consists of a